TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ExtensionTesting.rst

 * `master` compatible with Core v9, released to TER as 3.x.y

 Branch master will be branched later as `3` when Core version 10 gains traction.
-This document focuses on the master / Core v9 compatible branch.

 The extension comes with a couple of unit tests in `Tests/Unit`, we want to run these locally and by GitHub Actions, along with some PHP linting to verify there is no fatal PHP error.
-We'll test that extension with both PHP 7.2 and PHP 7.3 - the two PHP versions TYPO3 Core v9 currently supports at the time of writing.

 Starting point
 --------------